AdityaBaxla/dev-tips/Java/springboot.md

 it should be unique

-Java is very verbose language
+Java is very verbose language wow